-Subcutaneous emphysema, strictly speaking, refers to air in the subcutaneous tissues.
-But the term is generally used to describe any soft tissue emphysema of the body wall or limbs, since the air often dissects into the deeper soft tissue and musculature along fascial planes.
+Subcutaneous emphysema (or less correctly surgical emphysema), strictly speaking, refers to gas in the subcutaneous tissues.
+But the term is generally used to describe any soft tissue emphysema of the body wall or limbs since the gas often dissects into the deeper soft tissues and musculature along fascial planes.

 - penetrating trauma

 gas produced de novo

 Trauma is the most common cause seen 5.

 There are often striated lucencies in the soft tissues that may outline muscle fibers.
 If affecting the anterior chest wall, subcutaneous emphysema can outline the pectoralis major muscle, giving rise to the ginkgo leaf sign 2.
 Often there are displaced rib fractures indicating a cause of the gas.